Taliban say Marine tape won't hurt Afghanistan talks

 One immediate goal is to seal agreement for the Taliban to open a political office in the Gulf state of Qatar.

-Despite concerns when the video first emerged that it would not help his efforts to build confidence among the warring parties, a Taliban spokesman said although the images were shocking, the tape would not affect talks or a mooted prisoner release.
+Despite concerns when the video emerged that it would not help efforts to build confidence among the warring parties, a Taliban spokesman said although the images were shocking, the tape would not affect talks or a possible prisoner release.

 CONCERN FOR MORE PROTESTS

-Panetta called the actions shown in the film "utterly deplorable" and said he had ordered the Marine Corps and the commander of the NATO-led International Security Assistance Force in Afghanistan to investigate.
+Panetta said he had ordered the Marine Corps and the commander of the NATO-led International Security Assistance Force in Afghanistan to investigate and said anyone found responsible will be punished.

-"Those found to have engaged in such conduct will be held accountable to the fullest extent," he said in a statement.
+"The danger obviously is this kind of video could be misused in many ways not only to undermine what we are trying to do in Afghanistan but undermine the potential for reconciliation.
+There is a danger there," Panetta told reporters on a trip to Texas.

+"But I think if we move quickly - if we conduct this investigation and hold these people accountable - we send a clear signal to the world that the U.S. is not going to tolerate that kind of behaviour and it doesn't represent the United States as a whole."

 General James Amos, the commandant of the Marine Corps, said in a statement the video "apparently depicts Marines desecrating several dead Taliban in Afghanistan."

-He said he had asked the Naval Criminal Investigative Service to investigate and had set up another internal inquiry headed by Marine officers.
+He said he had asked the Naval Criminal Investigative Service to examine the incident and had set up another internal inquiry headed by Marine officers.

-A Marine officer, speaking on condition of anonymity, told Reuters that the Marines in question were believed to be from the 3rd Battallion, 2nd Marines, which is based in Camp Lejeune, North Carolina.
+A Marine officer, speaking on condition of anonymity, told Reuters that all of the Marines in question were believed to be from the 3rd Battallion, 2nd Marines, which is based in Camp Lejeune, North Carolina, at the time of the incident.

+That unit served in Afghanistan from March to September 2011, the official said.

-White House spokesman Jay Carney said he was not aware of whether President Barack Obama had seen the video or not.
+White House spokesman Jay Carney said he was not aware of whether President Barack Obama had seen the video.

-"It may start with just video footage, but it will end with demonstrations around the country and maybe the world," said 44-year-old Qaisullah, who has a shop near the Kabul's Shah-e-dushamshera mosque.
+"It may start with just video footage but it will end with demonstrations around the country and maybe the world," said 44-year-old Qaisullah, who has a shop near Kabul's Shah-e-dushamshera mosque.

 Anti-American feeling has boiled over, or been whipped up, into violence several times in Afghanistan in recent years.
 Protests over reports of the desecration of the Muslim holy book have twice sparked deadly riots.